Logeswaran123/MrMask/README.md

 # MrMask
-An application that overlays a mask on the face.
+An application that overlays a mask on the face using mediapipe face mesh model.